ibm-cloud-docs/cephaas/administrators.md

 When creating a new instance, if you encounter the error `No resource group targeted`, it indicates that the default resource group is not available and that a resource group must be explicitly set.
 A list of available resource groups can be found by using `ibmcloud resource groups` and the target can be set with `ibmcloud target -g <resource-group>`.
 {: tip}

-The [Getting Started guide](/docs/cephaas?topic=cephaas-getting-started) walks through the basic steps of creating deployment instances, volumes and objects, as well as inviting users and creating policies.
-A list of basic 'curl' commands can be found [here](/docs/cephaas?topic=cephaas-curl).

 ### Creating deployments with the API